 Most company leaders will invest considerable effort in training their sales team, designating time to improve employee morale, and even drilling down on Q&A to improve production.
-But are you spending time to better prepare your front line, those team members who garner customer judgments, sight unseen?
-Yes, your receptionist.
+But are you spending time to better prepare your front line, those team members who garner customer judgments?
 With a whopping 67% of consumers reporting they have sought services from a different company because of poorly received customer service, it is important to train your receptionist for successful customer encounters.
 With over 60 years of experience in the call answering industry, our suggestion is to begin with training your receptionist to be a better listener.

 As we are all aware, first impressions are lasting.
 According to a series of Princeton psychological experiments, it takes about 1/10 of a second for someone to develop a first impression opinion about another person.
 Your visual appearance, body language, and communication skills all play equally vital parts in these split-second judgements.